Tips for Faculty and Staff

 If the student requests that you keep the information confidential:

-Tell the student that you’re required to tell a Trained Responder about potential violations of the Sexual Misconduct policy.
-Assure the student that the University treats these matters as confidentially as possible consistent with its need to respond in order to protect the community.
-Explain that a Trained Responder can help ensure that the student has access to available resources and assistance.
-A Trained Responder may also be able to identify whether there are any other victims.
-Assure the student that the University cares and that there are people who can help.
+Tell the student you are required to tell the Title IX Coordinator about incidents that are sexual in nature that may fall in line with the Sexual Misconduct policy.
+Assure the student that the University treats these matters confidentially and private consistent with its need to respond in order to protect the community.
+Explain that the Title IX Coordinator can help ensure that the student has access to available resources and assistance.